John Eliot Gardiner: Life and career

-Controversies

-In August 2023, Gardiner was reported to have angrily slapped and punched English bass singer William Thomas in the face in front of cast members after Thomas exited the wrong side of the podium after a performance of Les Troyens at the Berlioz Festival in La Côte Saint André.
+In August 2023, Gardiner was reported to have angrily slapped and punched English bass William Thomas in the face in front of cast members at the Berlioz Festival in La Côte Saint André, after Thomas exited the wrong side of the podium after a performance of Les Troyens.
 The incident resulted in a public backlash against the conductor.
 On 24 August 2023, Gardiner withdrew from all further engagements for 'a period of reflection and, in consultation with his medical advisors ... focusing on his mental health while engaging in a course of counselling'.
 In July 2024, it was announced that he would be stepping down as leader and artistic director of the Monteverdi Choir and Orchestras, focusing instead on 'other activities including guest conducting, recording, writing, creative and education projects.'

 In September 2024, Gardiner founded the Constellation Choir and Orchestra, following his departure from the Monteverdi Choir and Orchestras earlier that year.
 The new ensemble attracted several former members of the Monteverdi ensembles, leading to a competitive dynamic between the groups.
 Some concert venues replaced scheduled Monteverdi performances with those of Gardiner's new ensemble, further intensifying the rivalry.